|

 twice).

-devices and also with some hw encryption accelerators.
+some hardware encryption accelerators.

---timeout, -t <number of seconds>
+--timeout, -t seconds

-The number of seconds to wait before timeout on passphrase
+The number of seconds to wait before a timeout on passphrase

 input via terminal.
 It is relevant every time a passphrase is